dhairyapanchal16/dhairyapanchal16/README.md

 ## Example projects (can add on request)

-- Terraform modules for VPC, IAM, EKS/AKS clusters, S3/Blob storage
+### Featured projects

+- **Terraform: reusable infra modules** — modular VPC, subnets, NAT, route tables, IAM roles and policies (placeholder)
-- GitHub Actions workflows for CI and CD (build, test, container publish, deploy)
+- **CI/CD: GitHub Actions pipeline** — build, unit test, container publish, infra plan/apply with approvals (placeholder)
-- Kubernetes manifests and Helm charts with HPA, probes, and logging

-If you want any of these added to this repo as a small, runnable example (Terraform module, GitHub Action, or K8s manifest), tell me which one and I will add a complete example with docs.
+- **Kubernetes: sample microservice** — Deployment, Service, HPA, Prometheus metrics and Grafana dashboard (placeholder)

+If you'd like any of the above added here as runnable code with docs and a tiny test harness, pick one and I'll add it to this repo.

 ---